+Chickpeas, also known as garbanzo beans, are a type of legume.
+Like other legumes and pulses such as lentils and beans, chickpeas are chockfull of fiber, plant-based protein, and several key vitamins and minerals.
 These days, most grocery stores carry a white version (tannish colored), although some specialty markets offer different chickpea varieties-- brown, green, black, and even red.
 If you can find them, don’t be afraid to try the different varieties!

 Chickpeas: Healthy, Affordable, Versatile

 Chickpeas are the pinnacle food in Mediterranean cooking.
-Actually, cultures around the world turn to chickpeas not just because they’re affordable and versatile but because they provide so many amazing health benefits
+Actually, cultures around the world turn to chickpeas not just because they’re affordable and versatile but because they provide so many amazing health benefits.